ghc-proposals/ghc-proposals/proposals/0000-comma_qualified_structures.rst

 - class content
 - class simplified content

-This proposal does not cover multi-tupling constructors for obvious reasons.
+This proposal does not cover constructors for obvious reasons.

 Proposed Library Change Specification